cmb69/video_xh/itube/README.md

   the essential build is usually sufficient unless you have some uncommon videos to process.
 Then put `ffmpeg.exe`, `ffplay.exe` and `ffprobe.exe` in the `PATH`, or the folder where you extracted the ITube ZIP archive (i.e. right besides `itube.bat`).
-* If you prefer working with drag&drop, consider to create a link to `itube.bat` on your desktop.
+* If you prefer working with drag&drop, consider to create links to `itube.bat` and `slideshow.bat` on your desktop.

 ## Settings